Khoiiminh/OnFocus_be_v1/docs/v1/ARCHITECTURE.md

 Notice:

-Repository methods receive conn
+    - Repository methods receive conn

-All queries use same connection
+    - All queries use same connection

-If anything fails → everything rolls back
+    - If anything fails → everything rolls back

+### ---MORE DETAILS HERE--- worker/ (System-triggered)
+#### **Why worker/ Exists**

+Because not everything should run inside your HTTP server.

+The system has two different runtime responsibilities:

+1️⃣ API Server (Request/Response world)

+    - Handles user login
+    - Returns inbox list
+    - Handles OAuth callbacks
+    - Validates sessions
+    - Returns JSON

+--> This is synchronous, user-triggered.

+2️⃣ Background Processing (Event world)

+    - Gmail webhook ingestion
+    - LinkedIn polling
+    - Token refresh scheduler
+    - Retry failed sync
+    - Dead-letter handling
+    - Cleanup jobs

+--> This is asynchronous, system-triggered.

+And that is why worker/ exists.

 ## Production goal:
 >  “When Gmail or LinkedIn receives something, it appears immediately in my app’s inbox, and the user can open it to read.”